 In recent years, the consumption of polyester thin films in China has been increasing.
 As a large polyester thin film manufacturer in China, by expanding the existing polyester thin film business, the Company will be able to enjoy the growth of this market by leveraging its existing scale and expertise in the manufacturing of polyester thin films.
-In this regard, the Group is investing approximately US\$230 million to set up a production line for polyester thin films over a period of three years from 2019 to 2021, among which the production capacity of polyester thin films is 222,000 tons.
-The estimated gross capacity upon completion will be approximately 255,000 tons per annum.
+In this regard, the production line for polyester thin films established by the Group with an investment of US\$230 million over a period of three years from 2019 to 2021 has been completed as scheduled.
+Upon the completion, the additional polymerizing production capacity is 255,000 tons per year, which enables the additional polyester thin films to give their full play to reach the production capacity of 222,000 tons per year.